arkency/posts/posts/2023-12-14-a-crucial-detail-in-implementing-an-async-read-model-builder.md

 The scheduler is used to define how the subscriber of the event is handled.
 The default implementation of the `JSONClient` uses `ActiveJobScheduler`.
-The scheduler must define a call and verify methods.
-In the case of the async scheduler, the verify method answers the question of whether the called subscriber is properly defined as an is a correctly defined async class.
-The call method knows how to call the Subscriber.
+The scheduler must define a `call` and `verify` methods.
+In the case of the async scheduler, the `verify` method answers the question of whether the called subscriber is a correctly defined async class.
+The `call` method knows how to call the Subscriber.
 In the most standard case of `ActiveJobScheduler`, these methods are implemented as follows:

 ```ruby
     def verify(subscriber)